sass/sass-site/source/documentation/style-rules/declarations.md

       font-size: 36px
 {% endcodeExample %}

-{% markdown %}
 Some of these CSS properties have shorthand versions that use the namespace as the property name.
 For these, you can write both the shorthand value *and* the more explicit nested versions.
-{% endmarkdown %}

 {% codeExample 'nesting-shorthand' %}
   .info-page {